Track mileage automatically

 • Applying the same standards consistently across teams

-• Retaining mileage records for an appropriate period (in line with HMRC’s requirements)
+• Retaining mileage records for an appropriate period (in line with HMRC’s compliance requirements)

-In this scenario, employers typically reimburse employees for business mileage using the HMRC-approved Mileage Allowance Payments (MAPs) - either as a lump sum payment covering vehicle expenses, or using the mileage reimbursement rate.
+In this scenario, employers typically reimburse employees for business mileage using HMRC's AMAP rates, either as a lump-sum payment covering vehicle expenses, or at a per-mile reimbursement rate.

 • Clear separation of business mileage vs. commuting or private journeys